stleerh/cno-observability/README.md

 ## Test: Build the Binaries

 Use this test setup if you want to build your own binaries.
-You can then follow the instructions above to run the code using your binaries.
+You can then follow the instructions above to test on an existing cluster but using your binaries.

 ### Test cases for openshift-install